muttonricenoodle/test/README.md

-I just want to have fun!
+just want to have fun!